arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

 ![Schematics of the 3 wire motor](/Users/lenardgeorge/Documents/Arduino/03_Pro/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/assets/ec_ard_valve_wires.svg)

-Connect the red and the bluw wire to any one of the 8 pairs of `LATCHING OUT` pins, `1N` and `1P` of your Edge Control board.
+Connect the red and the blue wire to any one of the 8 pairs of `LATCHING OUT` pins, `1N` and `1P` of your Edge Control board.
 Latches allow you to store the state of the pins based on the previous output.
-As the valve doesnt come with internal drivers to store the state of the motor, the with drivers on the `Latching_out`pins store the signal states without any power consumption.
+As the valve doesnt come with internal drivers to store the state of the motor, we will use the `Latching_out` pins (instead of `Latching_out_cmd`) that are the ones that include drivers on the edge control.

 ![Connecting the valves to the Phoenix](assets/ec_ard_connect_valve.svg)